 The first white holes blew off the new matter far into space in jets, but with more stuff forming a central bulge, which over time spins out its material into a spiral disk around the great white father.
 Stars around the white hole are regularly kicked out.
 The big bang banged everywhere, and what we see from the far reaches of the universe is what we looked like more than thirteen billion years ago.
 The cosmic background radiation supports this view.
 If you want to know what distant space looks like now, look around you.
 A long time ago, there were discrete fuzzy proto-galaxies.
 Then more and more spiral galaxies.
 Spirals merge to form ellipticals over time.
 Density waves radiating out from the white hole aided the rapid development of stars.
 When galaxies merge, they kick out many stars into the inter-galaxy space.
 Many of these stars may have habitable zones where the planets form.
 There may be many more habitable zones in the universe than we have ever thought.

 “What about the particle zoo,” I asked.
 “There is the neutron, with the entanglements of resonances within it.
 There are the daughters, the electron and the proton.
 These can be knocked up to higher energy levels, making temporary heavy particles.
 Then there are brief resonances and heavy particles which show up when stable particles are blasted, as in the particle accelerators.
 It took a great deal of energy to put these things together, and it takes a lot to tear them apart.
-Neutrinos probably find their way back into the matrix, becoming once again planck resonances, and helping to hold the matrix together.”
+Neutrinos find their way back into the matrix, helping to hold the matrix together.

 “You spoke of the white holes, the things that are called super-massive black holes in the present model.
-But are there mini black holes or other black holes in my universe” I asked.
-“Possibly not.
+But are there mini black holes or other black holes in my universe I asked.
 Massive stars blow up to create heavy atoms.
 They leave neutron stars behind.
 Super massive stars take from a few to many seconds to blow up.
 It takes time.
 As they blow, they become lighter and have less gravity.
-According to some calculations, they leave nothing behind.
 Infinity and zero are the same number in the real world.
-There are only super-massive white holes in your universe”